Mixed Breeds

 Personality

 Much like the appearance, the Boxador can inherit the personality of either parent breed.
-In most cases, a mixed breed will have a variety of traits from each parent.
+In most cases, a mixed breed will have a variety of behavioral traits from each parent.

 Boxers